myPTO Program: FAQs

 • Who is eligible for the MDRB?

-All employees who are appointed to work at least 20 hours per week (0.5–1.0 FTE) in a benefits-eligible position that does not require student status as a condition of employment will be able to donate accruals to and request withdrawals from the MDRB.
+All employees who are appointed to work at least 20 hours per week (0.5–1.0 FTE) in a benefits-eligible position that does not require student status as a condition of employment are able to donate accruals to and request withdrawals from the MDRB.

 • How does the MDRB work?

-The UTMB President will have the discretion to activate and inactivate the MDRB and to establish the employee eligibility criteria associated with each activation.
+The UTMB President has the discretion to activate and inactivate the MDRB and to establish the employee eligibility criteria associated with each activation.

-Depending on the nature of the declared major disaster, employees will be able to donate PTO and/or EIB hours to the MDRB.
+Depending on the nature of the declared major disaster, employees are able to donate PTO and/or EIB hours to the MDRB.
 Donations will be accepted for the duration of the MDRB event, and it is important to note that employees may only donate hours accrued under the myPTO program.
-Hours accrued under the state-sponsored vacation and sick leave plans will not be eligible for donation.
+Hours accrued under the previous state-sponsored vacation and sick leave plans are not eligible for donation.

 • Are the donations subject to taxation?